corewar/corewar.io/docs/redcode/opcodes.md

 The `mul` instruction multiplies the number(s) from the [address](core#addresses) referenced by the A [operand](operands) by the number(s) at the address referenced by the B operand.

-As with all operations in Corewar, the multiply operation uses mod maths, therefore the result of addition will be `(A * B) % CORESIZE`.
+As with all operations in Corewar, the multiply operation uses mod maths, therefore the result of multiplication will be `(A * B) % CORESIZE`.

 Which data is multiplied is determined by the instruction's [modifier](modifiers).